7 Patio Plants You Should Grow in Pots — These Varieties Are Truly an Array of Perfection and Beauty

 (Image credit: Mtreasure/GettyImages)

-In conversation with Linda Vater, plant expert at Southern Living, she tells us that azaleas are one of the best plants for a tranquil patio.
+In conversation with Linda Vater, plant expert for Southern Living Plant Collection, she tells us that azaleas are one of the best plants for a tranquil patio.
 "With their evergreen foliage, sun tolerance, and bountiful flowers that rebloom across three seasons, azaleas are ideal patio plants for homeowners seeking multi-season visual interest," she says.

 Linda finds that the glossy dark green foliage creates dramatic interest all year long, while showers of showy white blooms provide a beautiful floral display.
 "While they are eye-catching enough to serve as a solo planting in a pot, Linda also recommends pairing them with seasonal annuals like white petunias or chrysanthemums for a bloom-packed patio planter.